 (In a lengthy response to the paper, a Purdue Pharma spokesperson said, "Scientific evidence amassed over more than 20 years, including more than a dozen controlled clinical studies, supports the FDA's approval of 12-hour dosing for OxyContin.")

-Secondly, if there is anyone who doesn't already think that Big Pharma needs to be better regulated and made to pay for severe ethical violations that go beyond fines they can simply write off as a "cost of doing business," this should make them think again.
+Secondly, if there is anyone who doesn't already think that Big Pharma needs to be better regulated and made to pay for severe ethical violations that go beyond fines he or she can simply write off as a "cost of doing business," this should make him or her think again.

 And the government should refuse to allow companies that repeatedly violate the law to continue to do so.